-Thanks to the 2017 tax law, the standard deduction will be significantly higher in 2018, at $24,000 for couples, $18,000 for heads of household and $12,000 for others.
-The slightly higher standard deduction for the elderly and blind remains.
+The standard deduction rises in 2019 to $24,400 for couples, $18,350 for heads of household and $12,200 for singles.
+Sound generous?
 Many taxpayers will find that, while they gained from the new law’s higher standard deduction, they lost a comparable sum from the elimination of personal exemptions.
-In 2017, each personal exemption is worth $4,050, but that tax break disappears starting with the 2018 tax year.
+In 2017, each personal exemption was worth $4,050, but that tax break disappears starting with the 2018 tax year.

 The much higher standard deduction will change the financial calculus for many taxpayers.
 One example: If you take the standard deduction, you aren’t getting any tax benefit from the mortgage interest you pay, so it may make sense to pay off your mortgage more quickly.
 You only benefit from the mortgage-interest tax deduction if you itemize your deductions using Schedule A.